 The other superstar of the day was a newborn baby Masai giraffe who was just three days old when we saw him (born December 1 at 1:20 p.m.).
 I noticed he hasn’t been named or made his debut on Zooborns as of yet.

-Another favourite were the ever posing meerkats, who are known for their human like social activities.
+Another favourite was the ever posing meerkats, who are known for their human-like social activities.
 This particular group seems keen to be photographed by onlookers.
 They changed their position as the sunlight changed to maximize their good side for the camera.

 Ironically, La Niña was not interested at all in the cute koala bear eating eucalyptus.